notional-finance/contracts-v2/certora/NOTES.md

 ## Feature requests:

+- Would be nice to have a directory of all the prover runs for reference
 - Allow handling of bytesNN
 - Allow specifying bytesNN literals (0x01 for bytes1, etc) for example: `assert getHasDebt(account) == 0x01` (this currently errors if `getHasDebt` has a return type of bytes1)
 - Confusing that methods does not need semicolons at end of line